passariello/superDemo/README.md

 ## Use

-From Docker you can run dpSuperDemo.client.react on the browser and enjoy my fatigue Inside /client_react/data you have config options.
+From Docker you can run dpSuperDemo.client.react on the browser and enjoy my fatigue.
+Inside /client_react/data you have config options.

 ## manage db